We’d like to introduce you to Aoife Twomey, a filmmaker from Bristol who gave her time to join Legs4Africa on a visit to The Gambia.

 On my return from Africa I began work on the edit.
 It was so wonderful to revisit the stories of the people I’d met.
 It was a pleasure to draw out the truth of their stories, and to share this truth with the world.
 I’m incredibly proud of the work we produced and hope that the films continue to serve the people out there who need our support.
 Legs4Africa is a wonderful charity, they work with such passion and love for the people they serve.

-To see some of the videos that Aoife has produced for us here.
+You can see more of the videos that Aoife has produced for us here.